zendframework/zend-expressive-swoole/docs/book/static-resources.md

     public function disableContent() : void;

     /**
+     * Call this method to indicate that the request cannot be served as a
+     * static resource.
+The request runner will then proceed to execute
+     * the associated application in order to generate the response.
+     */
+    public function markAsFailure() : void;

+    /**
      * @param callable $responseContentCallback Callback to use when emitting
      *     the response body content via Swoole.
 Must have the signature:
      *     function (SwooleHttpResponse $response, string $filename) : void */
     public function setResponseContentCallback(callable $callback) : void;

+    /**
+     * Use this within a response content callback to set the associated
+     * Content-Length of the generated response.
+Loggers can then query
+     * for this information in order to provide that information in the logs.
+     */
+    public function setContentLength(int $length) : void;

     public function setStatus(int $status) : void;
 }